rsandb/file-version-manager/readme.md

 ## Support

-For support, please refer to the plugin documentation or contact the plugin author.
+For support, please submit an issue on this GitHub repository.

 ## License